cbdso/aws-serverless-security-workshop/docs/02-add-secrets-manager/README.md

 &#9888; **Note: ENSURE YOU REPLACE ALL 3 OCCURRENCES**!  &#9888;

 Also, note that in the **Globals** section we are referencing the name of the secret. **REPLACE 'secure-serverless-db-secret' with the actual name of the Secret used.
-For instructor-led courses, the convention used would be '<YOUR USERNAME>/secure-serverless-db-secret'**
+For instructor-led courses, the convention used would be** '''<YOUR USERNAME>/secure-serverless-db-secret'''

 ```
 Globals: